-Seven Communities in Ellembelle connected to National Electricity Grid
+Seven communities in Ellembelle connected to national electricity grid

 Source: GNA

-The MP acknowledged the role of people in those communities as they produced a chunk of Ghana's Cocoa adding, that the road ne

-twork would be fixed to enable them cart their cocoa to the Produce Buying Center (PBC).
+The MP acknowledged the role of people in those communities as they produced a chunk of Ghana's Cocoa adding that the road network would be fixed to enable them to cart their cocoa to the Produce Buying Center(PBC).

 The former Energy Minister advised them to make good use of electricity and conserve power adding that other major projects pencilled down would be executed after the December 07 elections and asked them to retain him and the NDC in power.